ARTICLE UPDATED ON SEPTEMBER 19TH, 2022

-The biggest cause of damage during transportation is load shifting.
-This may occur when products are stacked incorrectly.
-If one package moves, then other packages on the pallet can be shifted out of place.
-These pallets, in turn, shift other products out of place until the entire pallet load becomes unstable.
-Once out of place, all it takes to crush or otherwise damage these products is for the truck that’s carrying them to make a sudden stop or go up a steep hill.
-At that point the weight may be transferred to points in the load that are not able to take the strain, resulting in crushed packages, squished produce, or broken beverage containers.
+One of the top reasons of damage during transportation is load shifting.
+This may occur when products are not stacked correctly.
+If one package moves, other packages on the pallet can be shifted out of place and the load becomes unstable.
+Once out of place, if there is a sudden stop or shift in speed, the products are no longer safe against damage.
+If the weight is transferred to points in the load that are not able to take the strain, it may result in crushed packages, squished produce, or broken beverage containers.

 Most manufacturers and distributors take measures to prevent this sort of shifting.
 They carefully pack the loads in the recommended way, then wrap the pallet load with shrink wrap to hold everything in place.
-Unfortunately, these measures aren’t 100 percent effective.
+Unfortunately, these measures are not 100 percent effective.
 Product damage can still occur due to:

-- Pallet Damage: Wood pallets themselves can become damaged during the course of their operational life, and while warehouse workers make the effort to sort out pallets that are too damaged to be used, inevitably some will slip through.
+- Pallet Damage: When looking to reduce product damage throughout the supply chain, it is important that a manufacturer chooses the right pallet for their needs.
+Wood pallets in particular can become damaged during their operational life, and while warehouse workers make the effort to sort out pallets that are too damaged to be used, inevitably some will slip through.
 A board that breaks or comes loose when the pallet is packed or moved might not be noticed.
 Later, the damaged surface can move during transport, causing the load to shift and ultimately leading to product damage.

 Using a more durable pallet…can save companies anywhere from $0.15 to $0.70 cents per pallet.

 Plastic pallets reduce product damage in other ways, too.
-Their durability helps reduce debris and other detritus in transportation and warehouses spaces that can damage loading equipment.
-Plastic is also impermeable to fluids, which limits the spread of product and chemical spills and as a result improves hygiene and prevents chemical contamination.
-By removing the variables of typical wood pallets, high-quality plastic pallets keep your trailers, warehouses, and products clean, safe, and intact.
+Manufacturers looking to reduce product damage in their supply chains may benefit from using recyclable, lightweight iGPS plastic pallets.
+Their durability helps reduce debris and other waste in transportation and warehouse spaces that can damage loading equipment.
+Plastic is also impermeable to fluids, which limits the spread of product and chemical spills and improves hygiene while preventing chemical contamination.